Arktii/portfolio_arktii/README.md

 Preview the production build with `npm run preview`.

-> To deploy the app, an [adapter](https://svelte.dev/docs/kit/adapters) may need to be installed for the target target environment.

 ## Deploying

-To deploy to github pages, run the following command from the main branch
+To deploy to github pages, run the following command from the main branch:

 ```bash
 npm run deploy